Before you accept or decline an invitation to review, consider the following questions:

 Q3) Do you have time?
 Reviewing can be a lot of work – before you commit, make sure you can meet the deadline.

 The reviewer report should comprehensively critique the submission and consist of much more than a few brief sentences.
 RJS does not require a specific structure for reports, however, a suggested format is:

 - Minor issues

-We encourage reviewers to help authors improve their manuscript.
+We encourage reviewers to help authors improve their manuscripts.
 The report should give constructive analysis to authors, particularly where revisions are recommended.
-Where reviewers do not wish authors to see certain comments, these can be added to the confidential comments to the editor in chief.
+Where reviewers do not wish authors to see certain comments, these can be added to the confidential comments to the editor- in -chief.
 While expectations vary by discipline, some core aspects that should be critiqued by reviewers may include: